Introduction

 The Yokohama Triennale utilizes multiple venues across the city, with the Yokohama Museum of Art serving as its primary location since 2011.
 The distributed nature of the exhibition encourages visitors to explore different areas of Yokohama, experiencing both contemporary art and the city's unique urban fabric.
 Here are the main venues that have hosted the Triennale in recent editions:

-Various public areas throughout Yokohama, including subway stations and urban corridors, extending art into everyday environments.
+• Public Spaces - Various public areas throughout Yokohama, including subway stations, urban corridors, and waterfront promenades, extending art into everyday environments.

 Location